-Here Men in Black becomes another franchise that studios suddenly decided to drag back out of mothballs after about a decade or more’s silence as has happened with various other popular series in recent years – see the likes of Terminator 3: Rise of the Machines (2003) and Terminator Salvation (2009), Rocky Balboa (2006), Live Free or Die Hard (2007) and A Good Day to Die Hard (2013), Rambo (2008), Indiana Jones and the Kingdom of the Crystal Skull (2008), Conan the Barbarian (2011), Ghostbusters (2016), and most notably the Star Wars prequels.
+Here Men in Black becomes another franchise that studios suddenly decided to drag back out of mothballs after about a decade or more’s silence as has happened with various other popular series in recent years – see the likes of Terminator 3: Rise of the Machines (2003) and Terminator Salvation (2009), Rocky Balboa (2006), Live Free or Die Hard (2007) and A Good Day to Die Hard (2013), Rambo (2008), Indiana Jones and the Kingdom of the Crystal Skull (2008), Conan the Barbarian (2011), Ghostbusters (2016), Bill & Ted Face the Music (2020) and most notably the Star Wars prequels.

 Just when you dismiss Men in Black 3 as a tired franchise entry that is only getting by on worn-out gags and pop culture familiarity, it surprises one.
 The most appealing touch is the character of Griffin, played by Michael Stuhlbarg.
 Griffin is a fascinatingly original character – the idea of an alien who is capable of seeing multiple futures and choose the best possible paths of outcome.
 The nearest we have seen to this on screen before is Samantha Morton in Minority Report (2002) or perhaps the spice-driven messianic visions of Paul Atreides in Dune (1965), although this was not that well portrayed in either filmed version Dune (1984) or Dune (tv mini-series, 2000).
 The character is a fascinating one, even when it is played for comedy as here, and the scenes involving the cuddly inept Stuhlbarg – who seems to be channelling Robin Williams in children’s movie mode – are the best parts of the film.